PrimeOnVR/Material-Symbols-RRS/README.md

 As mentioned in Usage, this just sets data to a default unity component, and doesnt act as its own standalone script.

-### What is Material Symbol, and why is it an option in my hierarchy?

-This is created by the original package, and since it uses a standalone script, will not function with Rec Room Studio properly.

 ### The fonts don't fit the style of my game.
 Do you have more styles?

 Absolutely!
 Since both this project and Unity Material Symbols use [Google Icons](https://fonts.google.com/icons/), you can head over to there, download their font files, and replace the font on my RRS Prefab with a static font provided by Google.

-### Why is there no TextMeshPro support?

-Both me and the original package creator built the entire thing around legacy text, as it provides better performance and is easier to use for smaller, more lightweight solutions like this, and therefore, is what is used forthe

 ## Credits